Table of Contents[Hide][Show]

 - Neutralizes blood toxicity and promotes healthy arteries.

 - Boosts healing and regeneration of tissues that have been damaged by injury or surgery.

-- Kills infections and cancerous cells much more effectively than classic sauna, and also kills off cells that have DNA damage caused by radiation, preventing cancer growths caused by DNA mutation.
-It is also known to shrink tumours with consistent use.
+- Kills infections and cancerous cells much more effectively than a classic sauna, and also kills off cells that have DNA damage caused by radiation, preventing cancer growths caused by DNA mutation.
+It is also known to shrink tumors with consistent use.

 - Improves the metabolism by stimulating the mitochondria to produce more energy.

 - Fights against obesity by eliminating certain chemicals known to increase size and/or number of fat cells in the body.

 - Mobilizes heavy metals out of the body safely and gently via the body’s natural detox pathways.

 - Eliminates chronic infections that have been unresponsive to antibiotic treatment.